ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/test-groups.md

 Test grouping allows us to control the execution of tests by partitioning them into groups.
 The Test Framework allows for a single test to have multiple groups.

-A test is assigned to a group via the test configuration `groups` key which accepts a string array of groups.
+A test is assigned to a group via the test configuration `groups` key, which accepts a string array of groups.

 ***Example:***